 sudo apt-get update && sudo apt-get install openconnect && sudo apt-get install network-manager-openconnect

-After you install the two required packages, reboot your computer to finalize the settings.
+After you install the required packages, reboot your computer to finalize the settings.
 When you login again, you should see the "VPN Connections" setting to appear on the Network Manager applet(same place where the other network connections are found).
-Next, click the Network Manager > VPN Connections > Configure VPN > Add. (see image below)
+Next, click the Network Manager, VPN Connections, Configure VPN, Add. (see image below)

 Next, select "Cisco AnyConnect Compatible VPN (openconnect)" and click Create. (see image below)